GauthamDinanath/3D-Tongue-Tip-Tracking/README.md

 ![Test Image 1](https://user-images.githubusercontent.com/64839751/92323194-fe165c80-f036-11ea-8bfc-fbf900de2dc9.png)

-- **Contrast segmentation method** ( When markers were used to annotate the tip of the tongue ): Since markers were placed at the tip of the tongue, It was much easier to carrry out contrast based isolation of  the tongue tip and hence provided better tracking results.
+- **Contrast segmentation method** (When markers were used to annotate the tip of the tongue): Since markers were placed at the tip of the tongue, It was much easier to carrry out contrast based isolation of  the tongue tip and hence provided better tracking results.

 ## Results:
-The tracked tip of the tongue was converted to 3D coordinates with the help of camera calibraiton parameters and then plotted in a 3D co-ordinates system.
+The tracked tip of the tongue was converted to 3D coordinates with the help of camera calibraiton parameters and then plotted in a 3D co-ordinate system.

 ![Test Image 2](https://user-images.githubusercontent.com/64839751/92323334-26eb2180-f038-11ea-9174-3a2e0fb34388.png)